mayfan/maynara.com/src/pages/blog/2019-11-16-feature-integration-for-a-conceptual-bike-sharing-mobile-application.md

           also takes time to juggle between apps.
 If you look back to check the other competitors, they were not offering any alternatives when it comes to solving this problem either.
-  - backgroundColor: '#E2E2E2'
-    column:
-      - content: >-
-          ### HMW?

-          How-Might-We questions are a way to frame your ideation, and often used for launching brainstorms.
-This worksheet gives some strategies to use your current perspective on the challenge to create different How-Might-We questions that may prompt an array of fruitful ideas.
-The goal is to create questions that provoke meaningful and relevant ideas; do so by keeping the questions insightful and nuanced.

-          Suggests that a solution is possible and because they offer you the chance to answer them in a variety of ways.
-A properly framed How Might We doesn't suggest a particular solution, but gives you the perfect frame for innovative thinking.
-      - content: |-
-          ### How might we…?

-          … help people navigate a new city in an efficient way?

-          … help people create a bike group activity whilst travelling?
   - backgroundColor: '#FFF'
     column:
       - content: >-